Supply Planning using Linear Programming with Python

 - Production Costs in Plants ($/Case)

-- Maximal X-Docking Capacity in Distribution Centers (Cartons)
+- Maximal X-Docking Capacity in Distribution Centres (Cartons)

 But also by improving the cost structure by adding

-- Fixed/Variable Costs Structures in Distribution Centers ($)
+- Fixed/Variable Costs Structures in Distribution Centres ($)

 - Fixed + Variable Transportation Costs Structure y = (Ax +b)